l3br4s/CSlider/readme.md

 -	`.csl-adjacent` - both the next and previous slides
 -	`.csl-after` - slides that appear after the current slide
 -	`.csl-before` - slides that appear before the current slide
--	`.csl-current` - the current slide
+-	`.csl-current` - the current slide / dot
 -	`.csl-item` - any slide
 -	`.csl-next` - the next slide
 -	`.csl-prev` - the previous slide